openearth/xbeach-docs/docs/xbeach_manual.rst

 The time integration of the mass and momentum balance equations is combined in an explicit leap-frog scheme, as depicted in :numref:`fig-leapfrog`.
-The velocities (in the ’-’ points) are updated using the momentum balance, the water levels are updated using the mass balance.
+The velocities (in the â-â points) are updated using the momentum balance, the water levels are updated using the mass balance.
 The water level gradients influence the momentum balance and the velocities and derived discharges affect the mass balance.
 Because of the leap-frog scheme